briangunzenhauser/briangunzenhauser.com/posts/moving-my-site-to-eleventy.md

 ---
 layout: layoutPost
-title: Moving from Wordpress to Eleventy
+title: 'Moving from Wordpress to Eleventy'
 tags: post
-date: 2021-03-08
+date: '2021-03-08'
 ---

 # Moving from Wordpress to Eleventy